cgenglab/cgenglab.github.io/content/en/publication/sigga25tc_sketchrodgs/index.md

 abstract: Physics simulation of slender elastic objects often requires discretization as a polyline.
 However, constructing a polyline from Gaussian splatting is challenging as Gaussian splatting lacks connectivity information and the configuration of Gaussian primitives contains much noise.
 This paper presents a method to extract a polyline representation of the slender part of the objects in a Gaussian splatting scene from the user’s sketching input.
 Our method robustly constructs a polyline mesh that represents the slender parts using the screen-space shortest path analysis that can be efficiently solved using dynamic programming.
 We demonstrate the effectiveness of our approach in several in-the-wild examples.

 # Summary.
 An optional shortened abstract.
-summary: ACM SIGGRAPH Asia 2025 Technical Communications
+summary: ACM SIGGRAPH Asia 2025 Technical Communications, <font color=red>Best Communications Award</font>

 tags:
 - Gaussian Splatting